-4. Directors must adopt necessary measures to avoid the occurrence of situations in which their interests, whether on their own or those of another, might enter into conflict with the corporate interest and their duties to the Company.

-5. Breach of the duty of loyalty shall result in the director being obliged to compensate the damages caused to the corporate assets and to return the unjust enrichment obtained.
+- 4. Directors must adopt necessary measures to avoid the occurrence of situations in which their interests, whether on their own or those of another, might enter into conflict with the corporate interest and their duties to the Company. - 5.
+Breach of the duty of loyalty shall result in the director being obliged to compensate the damages caused to the corporate assets and to return the unjust enrichment obtained.

-Article 24.- Conflicts of interest and non-compete obligation
+Article 25.- Conflicts of interest and non-compete obligation

-- 1. Particularly, the obligation to refrain from being involved in conflicts of interest established under paragraph 4 above, obliges the directors to refrain from: - (a) Carrying out transactions with the Company, except when they are part of the Company's ordinary business, are carried out under normal market conditions and are of little significance, with these being understood to be those involving information that is not required to express a true image of the Company's property, financial situation and results, except for those transactions that are approved by the Company upon the terms set forth in the rules on related party transactions established by law, the Statute and these Regulations. - (b) Using the Company's name or adducing their standing as director to have undue influence when carrying out private transactions. - (c) Making use of corporate assets, including the Company's confidential information, for private ends. - (d) Taking advantage of the Company's business opportunities. - (e) Obtaining advantages or remuneration from third parties other than the Company or its Group, associated to the discharge of their duties, other than minor matters of mere courtesy. - (f) Carrying out activities on their own, or another's, behalf which entail effective competition, whether currently or potentially, or which, in any other way, places them in permanent conflict with the Company's interests. - For purposes of the provisions of this paragraph, the following shall not be deemed to be in a situation of actual competition with the Company, even if they have the same or a similar or complementary corporate purpose: (i) companies belonging to the same group to which the Company belongs; and (ii) companies with which the Company has established a strategic alliance.
-Proprietary directors of competitor companies appointed at the instance of the Company or in consideration of the interest the Company may have in any such competitor company shall not be deemed to be in breach of the prohibition on competition. - 2.
-The foregoing provisions also apply in the event that the beneficiary of the prohibited acts or activities is related to the director. - 3.
-In any event, directors must notify the Board of Directors of any direct or indirect conflict of interest, which they or persons related to them may have with the Company's interests. - 4.
-The situations giving rise to the conflict of interest in which the directors are involved will be the object of information in the report. - 5.
-The Company may only waive the prohibitions derived from the duty of loyalty in very unusual cases and in accordance with the law.
+- 1. Particularly, the obligation to refrain from being involved in conflicts of interest established under paragraph 4 above, obliges the directors to refrain from: - (a) Carrying out transactions with the Company, except when they are part of the Company's ordinary business, are carried out under normal market conditions and are of little significance, with these being understood to be those involving information that is not required to express a true image of the Company's property, financial situation and results, except for those transactions that are approved by the Company upon the terms set forth in the rules on related party transactions established by law, the Statute and these Regulations. - (b) Using the Company's name or adducing their standing as director to have undue influence when carrying out private transactions. - (c) Making use of corporate assets, including the Company's confidential information, for private ends. - (d) Taking advantage of the Company's business opportunities. - (e) Obtaining advantages or remuneration from third parties other than the Company or its Group, associated to the discharge of their duties, other than minor matters of mere courtesy. - (f) Carrying out activities on their own, or another's, behalf which entail effective competition, whether currently or potentially, or which, in any other way, places them in permanent conflict with the Company's interests, unless the following circumstances apply: - a) it is reasonably foreseeable that the competitive situation will not cause damage to the Company or that the foreseeable damage it may cause to the Company is outweighed by the expected benefit the Company may reasonably obtain by allowing such competitive situation;